 Hawthorn tea is good for nervous tension and sleeplessness.

 Historically, the herb valerian was commonly used for the treatment of insomnia.
-Although we have some studies that appear to indicate that it is effective, more research is needed to tell us how to use valerian appropriately.
+Although there are some studies that appear to indicate that it is effective, more research is needed to tell us how to use valerian appropriately.

 A 28-day study of 121 people with a history of sleep disturbances compared the effect of 600mg of a valerian extract taken 1 hour before bedtime against placebo.
 The study concluded that valerian is useful for the long-term treatment of insomnia.
 Subjects were evaluated by a physician and by self-report at the beginning of the study and at days 14 and 28.
 At 14 days, only a few significant differences were found between the two groups' outcomes, but by the end of the fourth week, the group taking valerian showed comparative improvements in quality of sleep, mood, and overall evaluation of results.
 However, it should be pointed out that the results, although mathematically significant, were not dramatic.
 Valerian is a very mild treatment.